jdeath/homeassistant-addons/royalpricecheck/README.md

 See `https://github.com/jdeath/CheckRoyalCaribbeanPrice`

 ## Automatic Running
-1. Create an automation to run this addon once a day (at a random time to avoid ban)
+1. Create an automation to run this addon once a day (at a random time)

 ```
 alias: Start Royal Price Check